galElmalah/scaffolder/README.md

 });
 ```

-Now lets run the following command somewhere in our project
+Now let's run the following command somewhere in our project

 ```bash
 ctf create component componentName=CoolAFComponent --folder MyCoolComp
 ```

-A new folder will be created under our currently working folder, lets look at what we got.
+A new folder will be created under our currently working folder, let's look at what we got.

 ```bash
 MyCoolComp